Raiper34/ngx-simple-text-editor/README.md

 // ...
 })
 ```
-If you want to use default button icons, you must install Font awesome v5.
+If you want to use default button icons, you must install Font awesome.
-`npm install @fortawesome/fontawesome-free@5` and declare in styles in angular.json
+`npm install @fortawesome/fontawesome-free` and declare in styles in angular.json
 ```json
 ...
 "styles": [